 There is some overlap between the requirements for the two degrees; consequently, almost all LSM students are able to finish the program in the standard four years.
 The actual number of credits that students must take at Penn varies, depending on AP/IB credits earned, the selected science major, and whether a student chooses to fulfill additional requirements for medical school or other graduate programs.
 The minimum number of credits needed to graduate from LSM is 43 (1 course typically is equal to 1 credit), though most take around 45 courses at Penn to complete the program.

-Use the sub-navigation tabs to the left to explore how the different elements of the LSM curriculum come together.
+Use the sub-navigation tabs to the right to explore how the different elements of the LSM curriculum come together.